Who, What, When & Where

 Initially built in what is now known as Old Adaminaby, this wonderful old church was dismantled and re-built some 8 kilometres away following the construction of Lake Eucumbene, which flooded the original township.
 In fact, the entire village was relocated to its present site to make way for the Snowy Hydro Electric Scheme.

-Worship is held on the first and third Sunday at 3pm during Winter, and 4pm during Daylight Saving.
+Currently worship is held on the first and third Sunday at 4:00pm.

 Services are held in our cosy hall adjacent to the church.
 But for major services such as Christmas and Easter, the church is our worship venue.